 There are clear procedures and training courses for employees, relating to safety when carrying out high-risk tasks, such as work at height and other tasks carrying a risk of falling.
-The recommended safety equipment must be used when carrying out such tasks.
-Contracted employees are subject to the same conditions as Fabege's technicians.
+The recommended safety equipment must be used

 In 2020, European Women on Boards (EWOB) conducted its second gender equality study among 600 listed companies.
 Fabege stood out among the companies that are ranked in the top 20 in Europe as regards gender-equal corporate governance.